viking-saver/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsai.md

 <!-- DisableAIDataAnalysis-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting allows you to control whether Windows saves snapshots of the screen and analyzes the user's activity on their device.
+This policy setting allows you to determine whether snapshots of the screen can be saved for use with Recall.
+By default, snapshots for Recall aren't enabled.
+IT administrators cannot, on their own, enable saving snapshots on behalf of their users.
+The choice to enable saving snapshots requires individual user opt-in consent.

+- If the policy isn't configured, snapshots won't be saved for use with Recall.

-- If you enable this policy setting, Windows won't be able to save snapshots and users won't be able to search for or browse through their historical device activity using Recall.
+- If you enable this policy, snapshots won't be saved for use with Recall.
+If snapshots were previously saved on the device, they will be deleted when this policy is enabled.

-- If you disable or don't configure this policy setting, Windows will save snapshots of the screen and users will be able to search for or browse through a timeline of their past activities using Recall.
+If you set this policy to disabled, end users will have a choice to save snapshots of their screen and use Recall to find things they've seen on their device.
 <!-- DisableAIDataAnalysis-Description-End -->

 <!-- DisableAIDataAnalysis-Editable-Begin -->